Click here for a PDF version: TimothyMcMackin.pdf

 • Technical Writer: 2004-2007

-Provided complete information services for UrbanCode products, including reference docs, live training, videos, white papers, customer forum response, and support response.
-Covered a wide range of realistic enterprise DevOps scenarios, such as blue-green deployments, rolling deployments, dark launches, continuous delivery, and mainframe deployments.
+Led a seven-person documentation team for IBM's UrbanCode continuous delivery software, including reference docs, live training, videos, white papers, customer forum response, and support response.
+Covered a wide range of enterprise DevOps scenarios, such as blue–green deployments, rolling deployments, dark launches, and continuous delivery.

 Researched and wrote custom documents for our largest customers and for critical needs, including videos, white papers, and topology models that were tailored to customers' specific situations.
 Contributed directly to sales deals in the millions of dollars.